Scaling Self-hosted Runners

-Maintaining a fixed compute fleet for CircleCI runners can incur unnecessary costs as the workload can fluctuate depending on the rate at which jobs are queued.
+Maintaining a fixed compute fleet for CircleCI self-hosted runners can incur unnecessary costs as the workload can fluctuate depending on the rate at which jobs are queued.
 To help reduce this cost, the compute fleet can be scaled according to the demand.

 There are several API endpoints to help you set up a solution to scale data: